noucles/turtledev/README.md

+To run project:
+clone the git repository into your computer run "npm install" to install all dependencies use "env.example" as a template and create a .env in the root of the project, you'll need to configure the variables according to your environment. run "npm run start" to load project in development server

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>